A Portable Parton-Level Event Generator for the High-Luminosity LHC: Summary and Outlook

 \section{Summary and Outlook}

-\Pepper is the first complete framework to reach production-level quality in parton-level event generation for collider physics on different computing architectures.
-It includes matrix-element calculation, phase-space integration, PDF evaluation, and processing of the events for storage in event files.
-This development marks a major milestone identified by the generator working group of the HEP Software Foundation~\cite{HSFPhysicsEventGeneratorWG:2020gxw, HSFPhysicsEventGeneratorWG:2021xti} and by the HEP Center for Computational Excellence~\cite{hep-cce}.
+\Pepper is a comprehensive framework for production-level parton-level event generation for collider physics on various computing architectures.
+It includes matrix-element calculation, phase-space integration, PDF evaluation, and processing of events for storage in event files.
+In addition to its core functionalities, in~\cite{Bothmann:2023ozs}, an extension of existing file formats was introduced and demonstrated to generate merged samples with Pepper.

+Next-to-Leading Order calculations are of great importance to the LHC.
+By using a generalized unitarity method, one can utilize \Pepper, with minor extensions, to calculate the coefficients of the master integrals and the rational part of the one-loop matrix elements.
+The numerical aspect of this method, which is well-suited for GPU implementation, involves solving sets of linear equations generated by evaluating leading-order matrix elements with possible complex external momenta in integer higher dimensions.

+Another important note, is that these calculations use double floating-point precision to help ensure sufficient accuracy for momentum conservation, and the higher order corrections require similar precision or sometimes even quad floating-point precision to ensure numerical stability~\cite{Ossola:2007ax,Cascioli:2011va,Buccioni:2019sur}.
+However, AI applications are dictating the direction of future heterogeneous computing systems, which tend to require either half or single floating-point precision~\cite{DBLP:journals/corr/abs-1811-01721}.
+To address these concerns we can leverage techniques developed for efficiently using single (double) floating-point precision to obtain double (quad) floating-point precision~\cite{dekker1971floating,hida2000quad,hida2001algorithms}, or develop other custom data types to handle these calculations, as done in the lattice QCD community~\cite{Clark:2023xnn}.

+The development outlined in this paper marks a major milestone identified by the generator working group of the HEP Software Foundation~\cite{HSFPhysicsEventGeneratorWG:2020gxw, HSFPhysicsEventGeneratorWG:2021xti} and by the HEP Center for Computational Excellence~\cite{hep-cce}.
 It frees up valuable CPU resources for the analysis of experimental data at the Large Hadron Collider.
-Parton-level event generation will now no longer contribute to the projected shortfall in computing resources during Run 4 and 5 and the high-luminosity phase of the LHC.
+The impact of parton-level event generation to the projected shortfall in computing resources during Run 4 and 5 in the high-luminosity phase of the LHC is significantly alleviated.
 In addition, we enable the Large Hadron Collider experiments to utilize most available (pre-)exascale computing facilities, which is an important step towards a sustainable computing model for the future of collider phenomenology.